Operation Chihuahua: Declaration of War against The Cartels

 On December 1, 2006, President Felipe Calderón assumed office and declared war on drug traffickers.
 Troops and Federal Police forces were ordered to move into hot zones where drug cartels operated—especially in Michoacán, Tamaulipas, and Ciudad Juárez.
 Calderón also imposed a cap on salaries of high-ranking public servants and ordered a raise on the salaries of the Federal Police and federal armed forces.
 Since early 2007, 2,500 Mexican troops have been sent to Juárez to combat organized crime.

 2008

 Earlier events

-On February 17, troops from the 20th Motorized Cavalry Regiment carrying out a surveillance mission in Ciudad Juárez raided a safe house belonging to the Juárez Cartel; in the raid 21 suspects were arrested along with the arrest a huge amount of drugs, weapons, ammunition, military and police uniforms and three vehicles were seized.
+On February 17, troops from the 20th Motorized Cavalry Regiment carrying out a surveillance mission in Ciudad Juárez raided a safe house belonging to the Juárez Cartel; in the raid 21 suspects were arrested along with the arrest, a large amount of drugs, weapons, ammunition, military and police uniforms and three vehicles were seized.
 On March 7 in the capital city of Chihuahua, acting on an anonymous tip troops from the 23rd Infantry Battalion confronted a group of gunmen which opened fire and threw grenades at soldiers who also returned fire. six of the gunmen were killed while three were arrested.
 The army reported that five soldiers were injured and one soldier with the rank of 1st Captain was also killed.